-Galileo’s Telescope, Google Earth – As the telescope led to the end of geocentrism, so the new data (e.g. Google Earth) nullify geology’s prevailing paradigm that has us all believing that there was never a worldwide flood.
+– Essay: Galileo’s Telescope, Google Earth – As the telescope led to the end of geocentrism, so the new map data (e.g. Google Earth) nullify geology’s prevailing paradigm that has us all believing that there was never a worldwide flood.

-Two Interviews – I appeared as the guest on two radio programs, and they can be accessed at the following links:
+Radio Interviews – I appeared as the guest on radio programs.
+The interviews can be accessed at the following links: